Revised/updated: November 11, 2020

-We may store or process your information outside your city, province, state, or country, including through one of our contractors (described below).
-So your personal information may be stored in a country that operates under privacy and data protection laws different from those of your home jurisdiction.
+We may store or process your data outside your city, province, state, or country, including through one of our contractors (described below).
+So your personal information may be stored in a jurisdiction that operates under privacy and data protection laws different from (and potentially less protective than) those of your home jurisdiction.

 E. Contractor and Other Third Party Access to Personal Information

-We also may disclose personal information to attorneys or law enforcement authorities to address contract violations or illegal behavior.
-And we disclose any information demanded in a court order or otherwise required by law or to prevent harm to persons or property.
-Finally, we may share personal information in connection with a corporate transaction, like a merger or sale of our company, the sale of most of our assets, or a bankruptcy.
+We may disclose personal information to attorneys or law enforcement authorities to address contract violations or illegal behavior, or to enforce our rights.
+We disclose information demanded in a court order, subpoena, or otherwise required by law, or to prevent harm to persons or property.
+We may share personal information in connection with a corporate transaction, like a merger or sale of our company, the sale of most of our assets, or a bankruptcy.

 Google Analytics and Google Adwords

-Finally, as noted above, we compile Website usage statistics from data collected through cookies.
-We may publish those statistics or share them with third parties, but they don’t include personal information.
+Finally, as noted above, we compile Website usage statistics from data collected such as through cookies.
+We may publish those statistics or share them with third parties.

 F. Protection of Personal Information

-We do not directly store the personal information that may be included in usage data collected by cookies and other mechanisms at our site — with two exceptions (described below).
-The data we don’t store ourselves is collected and stored on our behalf by our contractors, including WordPress and Google, under their policies and procedures.
-See Section E above for more information on those contractors and their policies.
+We do not directly store the personal information that may be included in usage data collected by cookies and other mechanisms at our site (with exceptions described below).
+The data we don’t store ourselves is collected and stored by our contractors, including WordPress and Google, under their policies and procedures.
+See Section E above for information on those contractors and their policies.

-We do store data you send us via e-mail and through contact forms.
+We do store information you send us via e-mail and through contact forms (such as your contact information).
 We keep that information on password-protected computers and share it only with contractors who have agreed to use it only as we instruct.

-Unfortunately, we cannot guarantee the security of personal information or any other data, and your use of our Website is at your own risk.
+Unfortunately, neither we nor any website can guarantee the security of personal information or other data, including during transmission and storage.
+Use of the Website is at your own risk.

 G. Accessing and Correcting Your Personal Information

-You can access and change any personal information we store by contacting us via e-mail, at info@TechContracts.com.
+You can access and change contact information we store about you by e-mailing us at info@TechContracts.com.